jding490/running-heartrate-analysis/README.md

 | 8:00 PM             |                   7.83226 |           166     |
 | 11:00 PM            |                   8.90811 |           148.5   |

 Surprisingly, runs started between 3:00 and 5:00 PM have the lowest average heartrates, despite being not only my most frequent start time but also when I run the fastest.
 This suggests that my body performs best during this time window.
-It makes sense—since I consistently run in the late afternoon, my body has likely adapted to expect and optimize for physical activity at that time.
+As I consistently run in the late afternoon, my body has likely adapted to expect and optimize for physical activity at that time.

 Another possibility is that I was in my best running shape during high school, and many of my afternoon runs come from that time period.
 If that’s the case, the lower heartrates and faster paces might reflect my peak fitness level rather than the time of day itself.